mrigankvashist/100-Days-of-Java/README.md

 - ### OOP's - Swap Game 2

 - ### Divide 2 integers
+Given two integers dividend and divisor, divide two integers without using multiplication, division, and mod operator.
+The integer division should truncate toward zero, which means losing its fractional part.
+For example, 8.345 would be truncated to 8, and -2.7335 would be truncated to -2.
+Return the quotient after dividing dividend by divisor.

 # Day 86
 - ### OOP's - Swap Game 3

 - ### OOP's - Constructors and This

+- ### Check If a String Contains All Binary Codes of Size K Given a binary string s and an integer k, return true if every binary code of length k is a substring of s.
+Otherwise, return false.

+# Day 87
+- ### Running Sum of 1d Array
+Given an array nums.
+We define a running sum of an array as runningSum[i] = sum(nums[0]…nums[i]).
+Return the running sum of nums